Why you

 twist and sprain.
 Chapter 5 part 4 describes how

-your legs will be injured when you’re seated cross-legged if you don’t stand
+your legs will be injured if you don’t stand

 your backbone upright and curved or leaned forward far enough to press your

-The vertebrae in the inward curves of your
+The edges of the vertebrae in the inward

 Don’t worry that you might not curve or lean